Innoventional/hawkistBE/README.md

         'photos': LIST OF LISTING PHOTOS,
         'sold': IS LISTING ALREADY SOLD FLAG,
         'likes': NUMBERS OF LIKES,
-        'comments': NUMBER OF COMMENTS,
+        'liked': DOES CURRENT USER ALREADY LIKED THIS ITEM, 'comments': NUMBER OF COMMENTS,
         'views': NUMBER OF VIEWS
     }